Landen Plym, Wyatt Novotny taking friendly rivalry to state

-Hall senior Landen Plym and Bureau Valley junior Wyatt Novotny have both been to the IHSA State golf finals before.
+Hall senior Landen Plym and Bureau Valley junior Wyatt Novotny have been to the IHSA State Golf Finals before.

 But they have never gone down together, until now.